dayne/dayne.github.com/_topics/best_practicies.md

 # Avoid Suck

-Remember nobody wants to deal with suck - but usually the default unless you and others work on something ends up being sucky.
+Remember nobody wants to deal with or make things that suck - but making things that do not suck is work.

 ![suck to not suck](/images/suck-to-not_suck.jpg)

+Don't be hard on yourself or others while you work through the hard part to make something awesome.

+One time a brilliant brain storming where we took apart a bunch of hard problems and had a plan of attack this was said:

+     "all that is left is everything else" -- Mark

 ## Collaborate